Cuba: La Isla Grande

 Meals Included: Breakfast, Lunch

 Today we visit the Bay of Pigs, site of the attempted US invasion in 1961, and drive through the Zapata Peninsula back to Havana.
-We visit the museum at Playa Giron, which focuses on the invasion, and stop for lunch and to swim at Punta Perdiz, a promontory jutting into the Bay of Pigs and a great snorkelling spot.
-We are joined by a marine expert who chats to the group about sea life and the conservation of local coral.
+We stop for lunch and a swim at Punta Perdiz, a promontory jutting into the Bay of Pigs and a great snorkelling spot.
+We also stop by the village of Palpite to visit a farmer who usually has many zunzuncitos (bee hummingbirds) living in his garden.
+A nature expert joins us to chat to the group about marine life and the conservation of local coral.

 Today’s driving time is approximately four hours.